Departamento-de-Engenharia-Informatica/sem5pi-24-25-3NA_G74/docs/sprint1/Use Cases/US5.1.10/readme.md

-# US 5.1.8 - As an Admin, I want to create a new patient profile, so that I can register their personal details and medical history.
+# US 5.1.10 - As an Admin, I want to delete a patient profile, so that I can remove patients who are no longer under care

 ## Responsable: Sérgio Cardoso (1210891)